jxxcarlson/elm-microscheme/README.md

 # Elm-MicroScheme

-An implementation of a tiny Scheme in Elm (V0.1).Work in Progress.
+A start on an implementation of a tiny Scheme in Elm (V0.1).Work in Progress.

 ## Directions